 I spent two St. Patrick’s days in Ireland.
 The first, in 2017, I spent the day working at a pub in Malahide.
 Let me just say that working in a pub, in Ireland, on St. Patrick’s Day was fucking insane (I did get good tips though).
 After work, I’m pretty sure I just went home and collapsed from exhaustion.

 The next St. Patrick’s Day in Ireland (last year) I went up to Skerries, a small coastal town north of Dublin to watch their local parade.
-The reason I went to Skerries, instead of the big parade in Dublin was I didn’t want to deal with the crowds and insanity of Dublin on St. Patrick’s Day (I mean crossing O’Connell Street Bridge in Dublin on a regular day is busy enough).
-Also Skerries has real connection to the actual St. Patrick.
+The reason I went to Skerries, instead of checking out the big parade in Dublin was that I didn’t want to deal with the crowds and insanity of Dublin on St. Patrick’s Day (crossing O’Connell Street Bridge in Dublin on a regular day is busy enough).
+Also, Skerries has a real connection to the actual St. Patrick (as in the person).
 Just off the coast of Skerries is a series of islands, including one named after St. Patrick himself.
 It is said that back in 432AD St. Patrick set up a monastery here.
 The parade in Skerries was small, and I spent most of the day freezing (it was snowing and I was wearing a light jacket and no jumper/sweater).
 They were doing boat and walking tours of St. Patrick’s Island, but I got there too late for that.
 Oh well, next time I’m in Ireland, on St. Patrick’s Day.

 Both the St. Patrick days I spent in Ireland weren’t too exciting, but I did spend almost two years in Ireland so I thought I’d share a few photos of Ireland (both the Republic of Ireland and Northern Ireland (which is a part of the UK) for St. Patrick’s Day.
 Photos are in no particular order.

 Waterford Treasures is a small museum in Waterford with Viking artifacts.
 Waterford was the first place in Ireland where the Vikings landed.